-We believe that we have strong defenses against Cypress's patent infringement claims, and we intend to continue to defend ourselves vigorously in in both patent infringement proceedings while vigorously prosecuting our antitrust claims against Cypress.
+We believe that Judge Bullock's initial determination of non-infringement in the ITC proceeding was correct and that we have strong defenses against Cypress' infringement claims in both District Court cases.
+We intend to continue to defend ourselves vigorously in these proceedings while vigorously continuing to prosecute our antitrust claims against Cypress.
 However, the litigation process is inherently uncertain, and we may not prevail.
 Patent litigation is particularly complex and can extend for a protracted period of time, which can substantially increase the cost of such litigation.
 We have incurred and expect to continue to incur substantial legal fees and expenses in connection with the Cypress patent and antitrust litigation, and we also expect the litigation to continue to divert the efforts and attention of some of our key management and technical personnel.
-As a result, the litigation, regardless of its eventual outcome, will be costly and time consuming.
-In addition, uncertainty regarding the outcome of the litigation may cause some of our customers and potential customers to reduce purchases of our products and/or seek second sources of supply, which could adversely affect our revenues.
-Should the outcome of the ITC proceeding be adverse to us, we and the other respondents could be prohibited from selling or distributing those of our products found to be infringing Cypress's patents, or end products containing them, in the United States, unless and until we are able to negotiate a license from Cypress.
-Should the District Court case resume and its outcome be adverse to us, we could be required to pay significant monetary damages to Cypress and could be enjoined from selling those of our products found to infringe Cypress's patents unless and until we are able to negotiate a license from Cypress.
+As a result, the litigation, regardless of whether Judge Bullock's initial determination is sustained, will be costly and time consuming.
+In addition, we believe that uncertainty regarding the outcome of the litigation has caused some of our customers to reduce purchases of our products and/or seek second sources of supply, which adversely affected our revenues during the past several quarters.
+We believe that Judge Bullock's favorable initial determination of non-infringement in the ITC proceeding reduced this market uncertainty, although it may continue to have some effect on our revenues over the first quarter of fiscal 2014 while full Commission review is pending, and thereafter depending on the final outcome of the ITC proceeding and how the two District Court cases proceed.

+Should the final outcome of the ITC proceeding be adverse to us, we and the other respondents could be prohibited from selling or distributing those of our products found to be infringing Cypress's patents, or end products containing them, in the United States, unless and until we are able to negotiate a license from Cypress.
+Should the outcome of either of the two District Court cases be adverse to us, we could be required to pay significant monetary damages to Cypress and could be enjoined from selling those of our products found to infringe Cypress's patents unless and until we are able to negotiate a license from Cypress.
 Any such license arrangement with Cypress would likely require the payment of royalties which would increase our cost of revenues and reduce our gross profit.
-If we and the other respondents are prohibited from selling our products or are required to make substantial royalty payments pursuant to any such license a
+If we and the other respondents are prohibited from selling our products, or end products containing them, in the United States, or if we are required to pay significant monetary damages, are enjoined from selling any of our products or are required to make substantial royalty payments pursuant to any such license arrangement, our business would be significantly harmed.